-Before Motown: A History of Jazz in DEtroit 1920-60
+Before Motown: A History of Jazz in Detroit 1920-60

 When most people think of Detroit and music, they think of the Motown sound.
 But what many people forget is that Detroit has a remarkable jazz history, which became a major influence in what came to be known as the Motown sound.